iva2k/ionic3-feathers/README.md

 "Login With X" (a.k.a.
 "Social login") is a must of modern apps.
 Many users prefer to have single login with one password to remember, and use it across many websites and apps.

+See this link for a good general overview of the process: https://github.com/feathersjs/docs/blob/master/guides/auth/recipe.oauth-basic.md
+(as well as for steps to implement method #1 below).

-There are few ways to use login providers:
+There are few methods to implement login with OAuth providers:

  1. Use FeathersJS backend support (need a plugin for each login provider, opens in Webview and limited to currently implemented Google, Facebook, Github)
  2. Use custom clients, like @ionic-native/google-plus (limited to what is implemented, but more smooth native UI)
- 3. Use client library like Hello.js (unlimited OAuth2 providers, even can do OAuth1, but opens in a popup or navigates to new URL and comes back to the app, so might not work in Electron, TBD)
+ 3. Use client library like Hello.js (unlimited OAuth2 providers, even can do OAuth1)

 Each method has its own pluses and minuses.

-We will start with Hello.js, followed up by other two, to be flexible.
+Methods 1 and 3 use Webview, and recently Google stopped allowing OAuth login on mobile devices (it insists on using native methods).
+I tried method 2 with @ionic-native/google-plus - it would not load / has current unfixed bugs.

+We will use Hello.js in web browser versions, as it works well and gives us most flexibility.
+On mobile, we have to use native, will try to fix it.

 In the end, we will want to have server-side list of providers, so app does not have to be re-released when adding providers.
+Hello.js supports that goal well (we can implement loading it from CDN, to always have recent updates).

 ### Hello.js Method